maybebyte/anthesis/why-self-host.md

 Libre software has these benefits among others:

-- Customizable.
+- Customizability.
 You can do whatever you want with the software.
 - Free as in freedom and free as in free beer (though you should donate to a project if you find it useful).
 - The software can be redistributed/improved/studied.
-- Collaborative.
-You can report bugs to developers or contribute and the software will be better for everyone as a result.
+- Libre software is collaborative.
+Bugs are reported, pull requests are made, and the software is better for everyone as a result.
+Even those that aren't developers.
-- Quality and passion.
-The impetus for releasing FLOSS is different.
-Writing libre software is a labor of love and people do it because they want to solve a problem.
 - Often more private and secure due to code review.
 - Transparent.
 The behavior of a given program can be verified.
 - More likely to adhere to the [Unix